 Instructions can be ordered in English, Spanish, or French.

 How many people does it take to install a playground?

 No, we didn’t insert a joke here to trip you up!
 The answer to this tricky question depends on your choice of playground equipment.
-Playworld does an excellent job of providing this information– each installation instruction provides the average time and number of people it takes to install each piece.
+Our installation instructions will provide you with the average time and number of people it takes to install each piece of equipment.

 What happens if I need help with installation?

-We recommend contacting your local distributor before starting your installation to help with any installation questions.
-You may call them directly, or our Customer Service Department will connect you.
-Our Customer Service Department is available to help you Monday through Friday, 8:00 a.m. to 4:30 p.m.
-Eastern Time at 1.800.233.8404, or via email at Info@playworld.com.
+We recommend contacting your local Playworld representative before starting your installation to help with any additional questions you might have.
+You may call them directly, or our customer service department can connect you.
+Our customer service department is available to help you Monday through Friday, 8:00 a.m. to 4:30 p.m.
+Eastern Time at 1.800.233.8404, or via email at email@example.com.